 - Utilizing cart regeneration in combination with your cart recovery email strategy.
 Solutions like Bronto and Rejoiner offer cart regeneration as part of their feature set.

-If you want to go even further and learn how to apply these optimizations to your website design, check out our FREE Conversion Workshop where, in 1 hour, you’ll learn how to turn your website into a growth machine by making just a few, simple design changes.
+If you want to go even further and learn how to apply these optimizations to your website design, check out our FREE Conversion Workshop where, in 1 hour, you’ll learn how to turn your website into a growth machine by making just a few, simple thinking shifts.

 Click below to sign up!